pedrosr7/DSList/README.md

  [![GitHub license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](https://www.apache.org/licenses/LICENSE-2.0)

- DSList is a paginated lists builder library for Android:
+ DSList is a paginated list builder library for Android:
  * Type-safe builder: DSList is base on domain-specific language (DSL), suitable for building complex hierarchical data structures in a semi-declarative way.
  * Reactive: DSList use StateFlow to handle the state of the list.
 This helps you load and display small chunks of data at a time.